Skip to contents

 nlm <- Optimizer$new(which = "stats::nlm")

-The optimizeR package provides a dictionary of optimizers, that can be directly selected via the which argument.
+The optimizeR package provides a dictionary of optimizers that can be selected directly via the which argument.
 For an overview of available optimizers, see:

 optimizer_dictionary

-#> <Dictionary> optimizer algorithms
+#> <Dictionary> optimization algorithms

 #> Keys: